ROTARY ACTION GROUP AGAINST SLAVERY BYLAWS

 ARTICLE II – PURPOSE

-to drive issue awareness, empower member involvement, and enable its community to take action to eradicate all forms of modern slavery and human trafficking;
+(a) To drive issue awareness, empower member involvement and enable its community to take action to eradicate all forms of modern slavery and human trafficking;

 All funds, whether income or principal and whether acquired by gift or contribution or otherwise, shall be devoted to the foregoing purposes.

-This Rotary Action Group shall operate in compliance with Rotary International’s policies for Rotary Action Groups, but it shall not be an agency of, or controlled by, Rotary International.
+This Action Group shall operate in compliance with Rotary International policies for Rotary Action Groups, but it shall not be an agency of, or controlled by, Rotary International.

 ARTICLE III – MEMBERSHIP